It is very important that we have your correct contact details and even more important that we have details of your Next of Kin.

 - Attempts to use the doctor to conceal or aid any criminal activity.
 Steals from practice premises.

 Where a patient has moved out of the designated practice area and has failed to register with another GP, we do ask you inform us of your move.
 If you move out of our practice area it is our policy that you will be asked to find a Surgery in your new local area.
-We will consider appeals at the GP weekly meeting in exceptional circumstances where the partnership decision is final.

 Where a patient has moved abroad for a period of three months or more.